Measuring Partial Balance in Signed Networks

 \subsection{Expected values of the cycle-based measures}

-Relative $k$-balance, $D_k (G)$, is proved by El Maftouhi, Manoussakis and Megalakaki \cite{el_maftouhi_balance_2012} to tend to $0.5$ for Erd\H{o}s-R\'{e}nyi graphs such that the probability of an edge being negative is equal to $1/2$.
-Moreover, Giscard et al. discuss the probability distribution of cycle-based measures.
-Their discussion is based on a null hypothesis model in which sign of any edge is negative with a fixed probability \cite{Giscard2016}.

-We now present some simple observations that appear not to have been noticed by previous authors advocating for the use of cycle-based measures.
-We are going to take a different approach from that of Giscard et al. and merely calculate the expected values of cycle-based measures.
-Note that for an arbitrary graph, ${O_k ^+}/ {O_k}$ gives the probability that a randomly chosen $k$-cycle is balanced and is denoted by $B_{(k,q)}$. \begin{theorem} Let $G$ be a graph and consider the sign function obtained by independently choosing each edge to be negative with probability $q$, and positive otherwise.
+Relative $k$-balance, $D_k (G)$, is proved by El Maftouhi, Manoussakis and Megalakaki \cite{el_maftouhi_balance_2012} to tend to $0.5$ for Erd\H{o}s-R\'{e}nyi graphs such that the probability of an edge being negative is equal to $0.5$.
+Moreover, Giscard et al. discuss the probability distribution of $1 - D_k(G)$.
+Their discussion is based on a model in which sign of any edge is negative with a fixed probability \cite[Section 4.2]{Giscard2016}.
+We use the same model to present some simple observations that appear not to have been noticed by previous authors advocating for the use of cycle-based measures.
+We are going to take a different approach from that of Giscard et al. and merely calculate the expected values of cycle-based measures in general, rather than the full distribution under additional assumptions.
+Note that, for an arbitrary graph, ${O_k ^+}/ {O_k}$ gives the probability that a randomly chosen $k$-cycle is balanced and is denoted by $B_{(k,q)}$. \begin{theorem} Let $G$ be a graph and consider the sign function obtained by independently choosing each edge to be negative with probability $q$, and positive otherwise.
 Then

 \end{theorem} \begin{proof} Note that a cycle is balanced if and only if it has an even number of negative edges.
-Thus This simplifies to the stated formula (details of calculations are given in Appendix \ref{s:calc}). \end{proof}
+Thus (compare with \cite[Eq.
+4.1]{Giscard2016}).
+This simplifies to the stated formula (details of calculations are given in Appendix \ref{s:calc}). \end{proof}

-\if01 Investigating a very basic random process for generating signed graphs, the expected value of cycle-based measures can be calculated.
-We consider generating signed graphs by a random process of negating edges independently with probability $q$ in a given unsigned graph.
-Under this process, the probability of a cycle of length $k$ being balanced equals the expected value of relative $k$-balance, denoted by $E(D_k(G))$ and calculated in \eqref{eq1.9} for a given $q$ (details of calculations are given in Appendix \ref{s:calc}).
-Accordingly, the expected value of $D(G)$ is calculated in \eqref{eq1.10}.